o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 ## TL;DR

+Quote:
+>"Simplicity is prerequisite for reliability" Edsger Dijkstra.

 Reference: [QoS in cloud computing](https://jisajournal.springeropen.com/articles/10.1186/s13174-014-0011-3)

 > "Quality-of-Service (QoS) management, [..] is the problem of allocating resources to the application to guarantee a service level along dimensions such as performance, availability and reliability."